TonyRipa/PlaceValue/README.md

 Complex
 -----------
 <i>complex.js</i> is a datatype for representing complex numbers.
 WholePlaceValueComplex uses Complex to represent WholePlaceValueComplex's digits.
+Complex.js is basically implemented as a pair of numeric instance variables (for real and imaginary components) with instance functions appropriately defined to manipulate (carry out complex arithmetic on) its instance variables.

 Fourier
 -----------